-If we confess our failings and neglect, God forgives us in Jesus Christ for our covenant unfaithfulness, and He gives us Christ's faithfulness instead.
+If we confess our failings and neglect, God forgives us in Jesus Christ for our covenant unfaithfulness, and He gives us Christ's faithfulness instead - and that's the example our children need to see from us more than anything else, demonstrating how to confess our sin and turn to Jesus for salvation and living by His grace.

 What's more, Christ will pour out His Holy Spirit upon us so that we can be transformed and empowered.

-And in this case, we will be empowered to pursue whatever it is that we need to do to become faithful Covenant Parents - and pass on how we have experienced God's love and grace and mercy and transformation to the next generation.

-Friends remember - "the Spirit God gave us does not make us timid, but gives us power, love and self-discipline."
+And in this case, we will be empowered to pursue whatever it is that we need to do to become faithful Covenant Parents - and pass on through sharing with the next generation how we have experienced God's love and grace and mercy and transformation.
+Brothers and sisters remember - "the Spirit God gave us does not make us timid, but gives us power, love and selfdiscipline."

-That's exactly what we need to be the kind of covenant parents that our children will honor in their lives.
+That's exactly what we need to be the kind of covenant fathers and mothers that our children will honor in their lives.

-What God requires, He supplies - all to his glory and honor, forever and ever Amen.
+What God requires, He supplies - all to his glory and honor, forever and ever, Amen.